We’re aiming for 3-0 against the Springboks, says Exeter Chiefs Sam Simmonds

 By Neale Harvey

-Simmonds' meteoric rise suffered a setback when he started for an England side that was largely outplayed by an accomplished outfit at Twickenham – a result that earned the Irish a Grand Slam and condemned the Red Rose to fifth place after a third straight defeat.
+Simmonds’ meteoric rise suffered a setback when he started for an England side that was largely outplayed by an accomplished outfit at – a result that earned the Irish a Grand Slam and condemned the Red Rose to fifth place after a third straight defeat.

-Different refereeing interpretations at the breakdown hampered England's cause.
-However, back row Simmonds told The Rugby Paper: “It's how you adapt.
+Different refereeing interpretations at the breakdown hampered England’s cause.
+However, Exeter back row Simmonds told The Paper: “It’s how you adapt.
 No referee is the same and there are always things that will go your way or not go your way over the 80 minutes.

 “At Exeter we put a lot of onus on the fact that it doesn’t matter who the referee is or what the other team’s doing, if you’re not good enough you’re not going to win the game.